-20 Id., JA.
+&lt;sup>20 Id., JA574-JA575.

-operating long after the Agreement ended.
-Although the Agreement did not contain one, Mystic offered to include a "clawback" mechanism through which it would refund certain capital expenditures incurred during the Agreement's term if the Units remained in service past the termination date.21 This provision guards against the possibility that the facilities could "toggle" between cost-of-service payments and a subsequent-and subsidized-return to merchant operations.
+to keep the Units and Everett operational, even though either or both could continue operating long after the Agreement ended.
+Although the Agreement did not contain one, Mystic offered to include a "clawback" mechanism through which it would refund certain capital expenditures incurred during the Agreement's term if the Units remained in service past the termination date.
+This provision guards against the possibility that the facilities could "toggle" between cost-of-service payments and a subsequent-and subsidized-return to merchant operations.

-On July 13, 2018, FERC accepted the Agreement for filing, and, at Mystic's urging, set it for an expedited hearing.22 As part of its order, the Commission rejected arguments that it lacked jurisdiction to authorize recovery of Everett costs in the Agreement's rates,23 but permitted parties to litigate whether recovery of "all costs...claim[ed] in connection with" Everett were just and reasonable,24 as well as the percentage "margin" on any third-party sales to be credited to ratepayers.25
+On July 13, 2018, FERC accepted the Agreement for filing, and, at Mystic's urging, set it for an expedited hearing.
+As part of its order, the Commission rejected arguments that it lacked jurisdiction to authorize recovery of Everett costs in the Agreement's rates, but permitted parties to litigate whether recovery of "all costs...claim[ed] in connection with" Everett were just and reasonable, as well

-21 R.2 [Mystic Filing at 16], JA.
+&lt;sup>21 R.2 [Mystic Filing at 16], JA16.

-22 R.75 [July 2018 Order], JA.
+&lt;sup>22 R.75 [July 2018 Order], JA566.
 The procedures included bypassing an initial decision by an Administrative Law Judge; following trial, the matter was briefed directly to the Commission.
 Id.
-P 12, JA .
+P 12, JA570.

-23 Id.
-PP 34-37, JA.
+&lt;sup>23 Id.
+PP 34-37, JA578-JA580.

-24 Id.
-P 37, JA.
+&lt;sup>24 Id.
+P 37, JA580.
 Both Commissioner (now Chairman) Glick and Commissioner Powelson dissented, characterizing the Agreement as "an unprecedented exercise of market power ... that will let a single market participant fundamentally alter the course of the wholesale electricity markets."
 Id.
-Glick Dissent at 5, JA.
-And Commissioner Glick observed that it "appears to be a question of first impression" whether "the Commission has jurisdiction to permit Mystic to recover all of the costs of operating [Everett] in its wholesale electric rate" Id. at 2, JA .
+Glick Dissent at 5, JA597.
+And Commissioner Glick observed that it "appears to be a question of first impression" whether "the Commission has jurisdiction to permit Mystic to recover all of the costs of operating [Everett] in its wholesale electric rate . . . ."
+Id. at 2, JA594.